PHILADELPHIA REFLECTIONS

 Frederic Graff

-Following the lead of the Philadelphia College of Physicians, the concept of Fairmount Park emerged from clearing the banks of the river, and up the Wissahickon, of industry.
+Following the lead of the Philadelphia College of Physicians, the concept of Fairmount Park emerged from clearing the banks of the river, and the Wissahickon Creek, of industry.
 The Philadelphia Water Works thus became the southern anchor of the largest city park in the world, including the building of Laurel Hill Cemetery, which had sanitary overtones which were embarrassing to discuss.
 Philadelphia led the world in adapting to this particular feature of the Industrial Revolution, and the insights of Louis Pasteur.
 By 1890, however, the system was again outmoded, and Philadelphia water became the butt of every joke.
 Between 1815 and 1840 the wooden pipes were replaced by iron ones.
 Robert Morris's old estate of Lemon Hill was acquired by Fairmount Park and used to construct a second reservoir on the neighboring hill.
+More about that second reservoir, in another blog.

 Eventually, there would be more reservoirs at Belmont and Green Lane.
 But the city's new reputation for foul water was deserved.
 Deaths from typhoid fever rose to 80 per 100,000 residents before a water filtration system was installed; deaths from typhoid promptly fell to 2 per 100,000.
 Statistics on hepatitis were not available, but virus diseases must have been a serious hazard under primitive conditions of filtration, aeration and chlorination -- as they still are in many third-world countries, and in most southern European nations before 1950.
 As late as 1950 in Philadelphia, it was considered witty for a dowager to accept a drink from her hostess, saying "I'll drink absolutely anything, except Philadelphia water -- and 'Coke' ".
 The implication was that alcohol sterilizes water, which of course it doesn't, and also that absolutely everybody knows that Philadelphia has terrible water, whatever that means.